Good luck Job Offer Rejected: Did your recognized good luck go untapped?

 I mean when you realize there is good luck facing you smack dab in the face and yet you still refuse to take action, the action the good luck is beckoning.

-Sometimes you only Realize Good Luck After the Fact
+Sometimes you only Realize A Good Luck Job Offer After the Fact

 Yes, one never knows what is really good luck until sometimes well after the fact.